Gongsta/Motional/README.md

 display a loading bar
 3.

+Pitch:
+- The mouth playing is also a way to gamify practice.
+Certain people with disabilities need to practice exercising certain muscles such as their mouths.
+So this is a really good way to get people to practice.

+TODO:
+- Add jumping with pose

 Ideas:
+- Store Configuration for gesture -> control mapping
+	- Display gesture -> control mapping in case people forget what configuration they had
 - Add finger gesture recognition, so detecting sequences of motion (this is HARD, but super interesting!)
 - Add up to 4 person multiplayer, by splitting the camera feed into 4 quadrants